No. 1 Stanford routs No. 6 Arizona 81-54, win streak hits 8

 TUCSON, Ariz.
+(AP) — Stanford had a difficult trip to the desert last season, losing in overtime at Arizona’s McKale Center in front of a massive crowd.

+When the Cardinal returned, the fans weren’t there, but their motivation sure was.

-(AP) — Haley Jones had 18 points and 10 rebounds, Lexie Hull added 13 points and top-ranked Stanford overwhelmed No. 6 Arizona early in an 81-54 rout Friday night.
+Haley Jones had 18 points and 10 rebounds, Lexie Hull added 13 points and top-ranked Stanford overwhelmed No. 6 Arizona early in an 81-54 rout Friday night.

+“We came down here last year and it was really tough for us,” Stanford coach Tara VanDerveer said.
+“Our players didn’t forget that, I think.
+I know I didn’t forget it.”

 The Cardinal (8-0, 5-0 Pac-12) took care of No. 10 UCLA on Monday and kept rolling in their second top-10 showdown in four days.

 Stanford raced past the Wildcats with a 15-2 run in the first quarter and had a 24-point lead by halftime.
-The Cardinal kept up the pressure and finished with a 51-32 rebounding advantage to avenge a loss to the Wildcats a year ago.
+The Cardinal kept up the pressure and finished with a 51-32 rebounding advantage to avenge the loss to the Wildcats a year ago.

+“This is a really fun group,” Stanford guard Anna Wilson said.
+“It’s obviously an interesting time we’re going through and I’m really glad to be with this group of girls.”

 Arizona (7-1, 5-1) pulled off one of the biggest wins in program history by knocking off then-No. 4 Stanford at McKale Center last season, but had trouble at both ends of the floor in its first game against a No. 1 team since 2006.